 2. Exceptions to Policy, Petition Process, Accommodations

-Examinations: A student, Department Chair, Graduate Program Director, Committee member, or any other concerned member of the WSU community may request an independent observer from the Graduate School for any graduate student examination.
+Examinations: A student, department chair, graduate program director, advisory committee member, or any other concerned member of the WSU community may request an independent observer from the Graduate School for any graduate student examination.
 The name of the individual making the request will be held confidential.
-All such requests will be fulfilled by drawing on a member of the Graduate Mentor Academy–a group of faculty who have agreed to serve in this role and have received appropriate training.During the scheduling process, the Graduate School will notify the student, committee and department chair/program director if a Graduate Mentor has been assigned to an exam.
+All such requests will be fulfilled by drawing on a member of the Graduate Mentor Academy, a group of faculty who have agreed to serve in this role and have received appropriate training.During the scheduling process, the Graduate School will notify the student, advisory committee,and department chair/program director if a Graduate Mentor has been assigned to an exam.

 3. Institutional Responsibility to Current Graduate Students

-In the event that a degree program is discontinued, the university will make every effort to assist currently enrolled graduate degree aspirants to complete their degrees within a reasonable period of time (see the Educational Policies and Procedures at http://facsen.wsu.edu/eppm/; see the section called “Curricula”).
-To facilitate this process, department and program chairs (or the appropriate dean) may do the following:
+In the event that a degree program is discontinued, the university will make every effort to assist currently enrolled graduate degree aspirants to complete their degrees within a reasonable period of time (see the Educational Policies and Procedures at https://facsen.wsu.edu/education-policy-and-procedure-manual/ see section called “Curricula”).
+To facilitate this process, department and program chairs/directors(or the appropriate dean) may do the following:

-- Encourage students to complete requirements in a similar or related degree track.
+- encourage students to complete requirements in a similar or related degree track;

-- And/or permit students to take courses or conduct research at another institution when approved by the student’s graduate committee and the Graduate School.
+- permit students to take courses or conduct research at another institution when approved by the student’s graduate committee and the Graduate School.

 All financial obligations are the responsibility of the individual student, except as otherwise noted in these Policies and Procedures.

-4. Civil Rights and Equal Opportunity
+4. Compliance and Civil Rights Compliance

 5. Graduate and Professional Student Grievance and Appeal Processes

-Programs and departments should contact the Graduate School for advice on the appropriate office(s) to contact and process to follow regarding graduate student issues.There is no grievance process for applicants who are denied admission to a graduate program.
+Programs and departments should contact the Graduate School for advice on the appropriate office(s) to contact and process to follow regarding graduate student conduct and academic issues.There is no grievance process for applicants who are denied admission to a graduate program.

-Many avenues are available to Washington State University graduate students to resolve differences that may arise during the pursuit of an advanced degree.For issues related to academic progress and other complaints by current graduate students, the graduate student complaint and grievance process may involve several steps depending on the nature of the issue.
+Many avenues are available to Washington State University graduate students to resolve differences that may arise during the pursuit of an advanced degree.For issues related to academic progress and other complaints by current graduate students, the graduate student complaint and grievance processes may involve several steps depending on the nature of the issue.
 If a graduate program has its own grievance procedures, these procedures should be followed before utilizing the Graduate School’s grievance procedures.
 In general, the operational principal that should be followed is to maintain open communication at the most immediate point of access and to work upwards from there when appropriate.
-This means that the student should work with her/his major professor or advisor to resolve matters if possible.
+This means that the student should work with the designated major professor or advisor to resolve matters if possible.
 The next level would be the director/chair of the relevant graduate program.
 There are cases, of course, in which this is difficult.
-In these cases, graduate students should make an appointment with one of the Associate Deans of the Graduate School for further advice.
+In these cases, graduate students should make an appointment with one of the associate or assistant deans of the Graduate School for further advice.
 An important role of the Graduate School is to serve as an impartial arbitrator in these matters and to provide advice to both students and faculty that would result in the student continuing in good academic standing.

-Professional students (D.V.M., Pharm.D.and M.B.A.) should follow the grievance process established by their college.
-They may appeal the dean of the college’s decision to the Dean of the Graduate School if they believe there were procedural or policy irregularities in the grievance process.
-The Dean of the Graduate School will consider only whether the college followed all procedural and policy requirements
+Professional students (D.V.M,M.B.A., M.D.and Pharm.D.) should follow the grievance process established by their college.
+They may appeal the dean of the college’s decision to the dean of the Graduate School if they believe there were procedural or policy irregularities in the grievance process.
+The dean of the Graduate School will consider only whether the college followed all procedural and policy requirements

 Complaint, Grievance,and Appeal Procedures can be found in Chapter 12, Graduate Student Rights and Responsibilities.

 6. Electronic Signatures on Graduate School Forms

-Proxy signatures (someone signing for another individual) are not acceptable unless the proxy has a signed authorization from the individual for whom the proxy is signing.
+Proxy signatures (someone signing for another individual), whether physical or electronic, are not acceptable unless the proxy has a signed authorization from the individual for whom the proxy is signing.
 Such documentation must be attached to the form with the proxy signature.
-Electronic signatures are not accepted on the documents noted in section 6b below; there are no exceptions to this policy.

 b.
-Forms and documents that require an original signature in ink include the following:
+Electronic signatures are not accepted on the documents noted below; there are no exceptions to this policy.
+Forms and documents that require an original signature in ink include:

-- Memos requesting the dismissal (disenrollment) of a graduate student from a program
+- memos requesting the dismissal (disenrollment) of a graduate student from a program;

-- Memos denying reinstatement of a graduate student to a program
+- memos denying reinstatement of a graduate student to a program;

-- Correspondence to students regarding admission to or dismissal from a program
+- correspondence to students regarding admission to or dismissal from a program;

-- Formal grievances and appeal decisions
+- formal grievances and appeal decisions; and

-- Medical documentation forms
+- medical documentation forms.